cucumber/docs/content/cucumber/step-definitions.md

 ## How Steps and Step Definitions work together

 1. Cucumber matches a Step against a Step Definition's `Regexp`
-2. Cucumber gathers any captures or variables
+2. Cucumber gathers any capture groups or variables
-3. Cucumber passes them to the Step Definition's `Proc` (or “function”) and executes it
+3. Cucumber passes them to the Step Definition's {{% text "ruby" %}}`Proc` (or “function”){{% /text %}}{{% text "javascript" %}}function{{% /text %}}{{% text "java" %}}method{{% /text %}} and executes it

 Recall that Step Definitions start with a [preposition](http://www.merriam-webster.com/dictionary/given) or an [adverb](http://www.merriam-webster.com/dictionary/when) (**`Given`**, **`When`**, **`Then`**, **`And`**, **`But`**). and can be expressed in any of Cucumber's supported [spoken languages](/gherkin/spoken-languages/).

-All Step Definitions are loaded (and defined) before Cucumber starts to execute the plain text.
+All Step Definitions are loaded (and defined) before Cucumber starts to execute the plain text in the feature file.

-Once plain text execution begins, for each Step, Cucumber will look for a registered Step Definition with a matching `Regexp`.
-If it finds one, it will execute its Proc, passing all capture groups from the Regexp as arguments to the Proc.
+Once execution begins, for each Step, Cucumber will look for a registered Step Definition with a matching `Regexp`.
+If it finds one, it will execute it, passing all capture groups and variables from the Regexp as arguments to the method or function.

 The specific preposition/adverb used has **no** significance when Cucumber is registering or looking up Step Definitions.

 Also, check out Multiline [Step Arguments](/gherkin/gherkin-reference/#step-arguments) for more info on how to pass entire tables or bigger strings to your Step Definitions.

 ## Successful Steps